 They incorporate eucalyptus in their ingredients, which is one of the first things I noticed.
 It also repaired my skin without leaving a greasy residue.
 My knuckles were so chapped that they were literally getting stuck to blankets, sweaters, and anything with any semblance of texture — after a couple of days it stopped and this bottle is living peacefully at my desk now.

-This was a solid hand healer that works well with knuckles.
+This was a solid hand healer that works well with knuckles and so is one of the best hand creams for men you can buy.
 If you’re not a fan of the smell of eucalyptus, it may not be your favorite, but if you’re down with smelling like some Bob Ross happy trees, it’s a good fit.

 Best Organic Hand Cream: Olivina Restorative Hand Rescue

 If you want to be able to pronounce everything on the label — Olivina Restorative Hand Rescue breaks down every ingredient for you.
 It is also USDA organic, vegetarian, and cruelty-free — so there’s no shame in these containers.
 The consistency is more similar to a balm than a cream, and a little goes a long way.

 This is the most affordable option, and the cedar and bergamot definitely have a sweeter scent.
 I personally liked it, as it had a little bit of citrus without being overbearing.
 It does go on a little bit greasier than the other creams, but it’s one of the best hand creams for men because my hands stayed hydrated for at least half the day.